How to Enliven Anthroposophical Study Groups

 Steiner used this type of organic thinking in the writing of his books.
 The archetypal plant and seven-fold human being serve as introductions to this new thinking.
 Everything Steiner wrote follows the four questions of what? how? why? and who? and imitates this organic growth.
 In addition to these questions are the organic inter-relationships of polarity and inversion.
 In the diagram of the archetypal plant we see the laws of growth that all plants follow: seed, leaf, bud, flower, pistil, fruit, and new seed.

 There is also the seven-fold human model based on the seven-fold human being, which has the same stages as the archetypal plant.
 Steiner created about fifty different schema which writers could use for their work.
-Although this website is not exhaustive, below are examples of these archetypes which writers can use for their work.
 It helps to study the Philosophy of Freedom which gives flesh and blood to these skeletons of organic thinking.

 Steiner called this process heart-thinking

 because he believed organic-living thought-structures engage our heart-chakra.

 The New thinking, (also called "organic thinking," "etheric thinking," and the "Logik of the Heart," "Michaelic Thinking) is a creative and formative way of thinking that flows in rhythm and symmetry.
 Logical thinking, first systematized by Aristotle, served humanity's ability to think abstractly, to coordinate the physical world and as well as construct sound arguments.
 Purely logical thinking is the shadow side of the logik of the heart.